Reading time: 4 min

 Author: Spectis

-A sustained period of relatively strong market conditions in the construction sector, combined with continued increases in the prices of building materials and labour, pushed the combined revenue of companies listed in the database of the 3,000 largest construction firms in Poland up by more than 50% over a four-year period, reaching PLN 304bn.
+A sustained period of relatively strong market conditions in the construction sector, combined with continued increases in the prices of building materials and labour, pushed the combined revenue of companies listed in the database of the 3,000 largest construction firms in Poland up by more than 60% over a five-year period, reaching PLN 320bn.

 Market segmentation – ranking of the 3,000 largest construction companies in Poland